How To Adjust Tracking Force & Set Anti Skate On Turntable

 What is Tracking Force & Why It’s Important:

-On the other hand, if the tracking force is too heavy then your stylus will be forced to run deeper in the grooves and the force won’t let your stylus move freely thus the audio signals are not fetched properly and your speakers won’t sound good.
+On the other hand, heavy tracking force forces the stylus to run deeper inside record grooves and the force won’t let your stylus move freely thus the audio signals are not fetched properly and the final output takes a dig.
+On top of that, heavy tracking force can cause damage to your stylus and record grooves.

 Now, the question is what is the perfect or recommended tracking force?